TL;DR

 WeCovr: Your Partner in Protection

 Navigating the insurance market can be overwhelming.
-As a supermarket employee, you need an adviser who understands your world and can translate your needs into the right policy.
+As a supermarket employee, you may need an adviser who understands your world and can translate your needs into a strong fit for your needs.

 Frequently Asked Questions (FAQ)